manizm/cachinator/README.md

 - **CacheContainer** – register and retrieve multiple stores by key
 - **MemoryStore** – in-memory cache with TTL support and hit/miss statistics
+- **RedisStore** – wrapper around a Redis client with TTL support and direct client access
 - Custom errors for invalid arguments, duplicate keys and size limits
 - Fully typed API with tests covering core behaviour